Here you’ll find answers to some of the most Frequently Asked Questions I seem to get.

 Q. “Are The Counter Sunk Screws On The Wrong Side?”

-A. The counter sunk holes are not on the wrong side?
-No, read the instructions provided again or look at Pec Gaz’s fitting instruction.
+A. No, the counter sunk holes are not on the wrong side.
+Read the instructions provided again or look at Pec Gaz’s fitting instruction.
 Or direct your mechanic to view site.

 Q. Will it fit all 950 Adventure’s?